CON29M Official Coal Mining Search – Residential

 What is the CON29M?
 The CON29M is a legal form set out by the Law Society to provide information on past, present and future underground and surface coal mining activity for individual properties or sites in England and Wales.
 It is requested by solicitors on behalf of their clients as part of the conveyancing searches purchased in a coal mining or past coal mining area.

 - It includes a front page summary of the 11 question responses set out by the Law Society, with clear signposting to detailed information, answers and expert opinion

-- The report uses official data licensed from the Coal Authority, interpreted and analysed by industry experts Mining Searches UK
+- The report uses official data licensed from the Coal Authority, interpreted and analysed by our industry experts

 - Offers protection and security via a comprehensive £100k Coal Search Report Insurance Policy

 - It gives unrivalled data analysis delivering expert insight and understanding for you and your clients